JohnSnowLabs/spark-nlp/README.md

 ## Acknowledgments

-### Special community acknowledgments
+### Special community acknowledgements

 Thanks in general to the community who have been lately reporting important issues and pull request with bugfixes.
-Community has been key in the last releases with feedback in various Spark based environments.
+The community has been key in the last releases with feedback in various Spark-based environments.

 Here a few specific mentions for recurring feedback and slack participation